 By Ashley Grasinger

-(GREENSBURG, Pa) “This is the best twenty dollars I ever spent,” shouted Robert Praskski, a senior music education major after he won the bid to pie the choir and voice instructor Dr. Boyle.
+(GREENSBURG, Pa) “This is the best twenty dollars I ever spent,” shouted Robert Praksti, a senior music education major after he won the bid to pie the choir and voice instructor Dr. Boyle.
 “It is for a great cause, we are trying to raise money to go to our conference.
-Being able to participate in this event is a really fun experience,” Praskski said.
+Being able to participate in this event is a really fun experience,” Praksti said.

 On Monday, September 20 students gathered around in the Seton Hill’s Art building yard also known as the SHAC to participate in the auction for pieing professors.